-Diana is the President of American Women Artists which strives to inspire, celebrate and encourage women in the visual arts.
-Work by women artists represent between 3-5% of the permanent holdings of art museums in America.
-AWA’s 25 in 25 program (25 museum show in the next 25 years) is their campaign to change those statistics.
+Diana is currently the President of the Board of American Women Artists, an non-profit organization dedicated to the inspiration, celebration and encouragement of women in the visual fine arts.
+Work by women artists represents between 3-5% of the permanent holdings of art museums in the United States.
+AWA’s 25 in 25 program (25 museum shows over the next 25 years) is their campaign to change those statistics.

-Diana and her husband, Ned, spent years in Southern African working with South African National Parks which indoctrinated her to the philosophy of conservation science which forever changed her life and inspired her to catalogue the frail balance between nature and man.
+Diana and her husband, Ned, spent years in Southern Africa working with South African National Parks which indoctrinated her to the philosophy of conservation

 Through her art she hopes to engage people in becoming stewards of the natural world and its habitats.